nevarsin/nevarsin.github.io/_posts/2019-12-03-raspberry-router..markdown

 |:--:|
 | *Alcatel IK40V* |

-Most of the USB modems you find on the market nowadays, are (**finally**) eth network interfaces with an embbedded gateway (not just USB modems bundled with the driver hell that usually comes with it).
+Most of the USB modems you find on the market nowadays, are (**finally**) eth network interfaces with an embedded gateway (not just USB modems bundled with the driver hell that usually comes with it).
 This means that, once you have a working SIM (disable the PIN coe first), plugging in the USB modem will most likely work out of the box.

 The device is a USB multimode one so if you plug it in a Windows computer it will first appear as a CDROM device, install the drivers and then switch in "modem" mode.